educredentials/cli-vc-wallet/README.md

    - [ ] verify the proof
    - [ ] verify the credential
    - [ ] print the verification results to stdout

+- [ ] `vc-wallet interactive` - given only a credential offer, walk the user through the entire flow.
+   - [ ] On each step, show the user what has been resolved, which calls were made,
+   - [ ] what the next step will be with a prompt to continue or abort.
+   - [ ] For each step, ask the user what values and choices they must provide.
+   - [ ] Show the user the contents of the final credential and the proof.

 ## Design goals and principles